T-Bunckenburg93/nebData/docs/averageFleet.md

 * Looots of haulers.
 * Containers are less than common.
 I've seen them a lot, so this was suprising.

+So if we were to pick a random game, it wouldn't be too far fetched to think that it could look something like this:

+ANS would have a Solomon, an Axford, two Vauxhalls, two Keystones, two Raines, and three Sprinters.

+OSP would have two Ocellos, three Lineships/Bulk Haulers, three Feeders/Monitors, two Tugs and three Shuttles.

+One of my projects as a part of this, is to build a neural network that can predict the outcome of the battle based off the hulls provided.
+Ideally this would take into account how different roles might complement each other, while 4 container launchers may not be viable.

+I would like to see what the likely outcome of the average fleets would be.

-## Hull Density
+### Hull Density

-Looking at the distribution of the hulls in a fleet, we can view this with a density estimate:
+Looking at the distribution of the hulls in a fleet, we can view this with a density estimate

+*We could use a histogram for this, but I think the density looks better as it is continuous (even though it goes below zero)*

 ![alt text](assets/avgFleet/ANSHullDensity.png "ANS Hull Density")

 ![alt text](assets/avgFleet/OSPHullDensity.png "OSP Hull Density")

+I don't really have too many thoughts on these.
+This chart is more descriptive than insightful.
+You can see which hulls are used in swarms.
+Because I'm looking at a match perspective, you also see where they are not used, ie when there are zero.

+*this chart initally confused me because I thought that games with 3 Solomons were somewhat common*

 ## Win Rate